 The 9th Circuit Ruling

-The 9th Circuit Court of Appeals ruled last month that salary history is not an acceptable reason for pay differences under the EPA, even when used in conjunction with other factors.
+The 9th Circuit Court of Appeals ruled in May 2018 that salary history is not an acceptable reason for pay differences under the EPA, even when used in conjunction with other factors.
 The new reading of the law impacts employers in Alaska, Washington, Montana, Idaho, Hawaii, Oregon, California, Nevada, and Arizona, but since Circuit Courts often rely on one another’s rulings, it’s very possible that the impact of this decision will spread.

 As written, the EPA allows for pay discrepancies for the following reasons: